Whitewater Valley Railroad

-The Whitewater Valley Railroad is a heritage railroad in southeastern Indiana between Connersville and Metamora.
+The Whitewater Valley Railroad is an American heritage railroad in southeastern Indiana between Connersville and Metamora.

 The railroad is dedicated to the preservation and presentation of a 1950s era of branch line railroading.
 It is now operated by vintage diesel switchers and road switchers during most of the year.
 Steam operations vary from year to year.
 The most recent steam locomotive donated to the organization is New York Central B-10W 0-6-0 #6894.
 It is nearly identical to the last steam engines operated on the line.